Age discrimination in the United States: Elected office

 Some U.S. political offices have qualifications that discriminate on the basis of age.
 For example, pursuant to the Constitution of the United States the President of the United States must be at least 35 years old; a United States senator must be at least 30; and a member of the United States House of Representatives must be at least age 25.
+Most states in the U.S. also have age requirements for the offices of governor, member of a state senate or legislature, or other elected official.

 Employment

+Age discrimination is still an issue in employment in the United States as of 2019.